johnwbyrd/superpawn/README.md

 of which are actually even legal.

-As of this writing, it is capable of only playing a pseudo-legal game of chess, as it doesn't yet understand the notion that checkmate constitutes the end of the game, and doesn't handle moves like en passant correctly.
+As of this writing, it is capable of only playing a pseudo-legal game of chess, as it doesn't handle moves like en passant and castling correctly.

 Superpawn is an excellent example of the "objects gone wild" style of programming, in which Everything Is An Object.
 Even the pieces themselves